 Goodwill = Purchase Price – Net Assets

 According to a recent accounting regulation, FASB 142, this accounting term is no longer amortized.
 Instead, its value can be adjusted periodically for impairment.

 Goodwill accounts show up on the assets side of a company’s balance sheet.
 The account represents intangible assets, such as a company’s brand name or reputation, that have value but are not physical assets.

 Goodwill and Business Valuation

 When a business valuation is performed, it can be tricky to accurately value intangible assets such as goodwill and its impairment.
 When a valuation becomes complex, it is standard practice to consult with a valuation firm.
 Need help finding one?
 We will get you connected with one of our strategic partners for your valuation needs.
-Fill out the form below to get connected:
+To get connected, fill out the following form.

-Your information will be received between 9-5 Monday through Friday.
+We will receive your information between 9-5 Monday through Friday.
 You can expect to hear back within 24 hours.
 We only use your information to contact you for the desired help.

 Access your Exit Strategy Execution Plan in SCFO Lab.
 This tool enables you to maximize potential value before you exit.

 Click here to access your Execution Plan.
 Not a Lab Member?